ontoinsights/deep_narrative_analysis/README.md

 * _yaml_ contains a file with the DNA Repositories RESTful API definintions
   * The APIs are also viewable, in a more human-friendly manner, at https://ontoinsights.github.io/dna-swagger/

 The original, "proof-of-concept" DNA codebase (based on analyzing Holocaust narratives) was _archived with the tag, v0.1.0-poc_, in July 2022.
-The second version (using WordNet to include synonyms and do multi-language processing) is _archived with the tag, v0.2.0-wordnet_, in August 2023.
-The current code has being refactored to obtain news articles using an API, better capture semantics using ChatGPT, and enable more automated NL and ML analyses.
+The second version (using WordNet to include synonyms and do multi-language processing) was _archived with the tag, v0.5.0-preChat, in March 2023.
+The current code is being refactored to obtain news articles using an API, better capture semantics using ChatGPT, and enable more automated NL and ML analyses.
+In addition, the ontologies have been updated to remove synonym text, although the WordNet synset ids are still included.

 ## Environment and Execution

-DNA has been developed and tested in a Python 3.8 environment.
-It will be migrating to a later version of Python in the near future.
+DNA has been developed and tested in a Python 3.11 environment.

 Necessary libraries are specified in the _requirements.txt_ file in the main directory.
 Please download (e.g. via pip install) all the requirements, and follow the remainder of the instructions in this section to get other, necessary components.
 (Note that you may need to update Xcode on Mac, install a Rust compiler, etc., if errors occur while doing the pip installs.
 If errors are reported, pip typically explains how to address them.)
 Lastly, set the environment variables AND download other components (such as Stardog) BEFORE starting the DNA application or doing any testing.